-Arkansas law of 2009 requires documentation of two doses of Measles/Mumps/Rubella (MMR) vaccination for all incoming freshmen and foreign-born students.
+Arkansas law of 2009 requires graduate students to provide documentation of one dose of Measles/Mumps/Rubella (MMR) vaccination.
 Students enrolled only in online courses, or those born prior to 1957 are exempt from this requirement.

 To receive an application for any exemption, contact the Arkansas Department of Health at (501) 661-2169.
 You can receive the MMR vaccine on campus.